henrik/octopress/source/_posts/2015-02-19-time-restricted-autodeploy.markdown

 Our `is_autodeploy_allowed.rb` script allows autodeploys during weekdays from 8:30 (the earliest time someone is at the office) until lunch.
 Then from 13:00 until 18:00 (when most people leave).

 On Fridays, autodeploys stop at 16:30 per [this diagram](https://twitter.com/iamdevloper/status/450905958139834368).

+If CI doesn't autodeploy, it will instead output the correct manual deployment command in our chat room, for copy-and-pasting.

 If you've been scared of autodeploys, maybe a time restriction can ease your fears.